-South Dakota: Sioux Falls, SF Housing and Redevelopment Commission: Twenty households received TBRA funding.
-Of the 20 head of households, 2 died, one went to live with her daughter on a permanent basis and another one became self-sufficient due to her employment.
-Sixteen households remained on housing assistance.
-No applicants applied for STRMU assistance in this grant year.
-The need for long term assistance is the primary housing need in South Dakota.
-Three households received PHP funds to assist with security deposits.
-This did not meet the goal of 4 households since few new households were added in this grant year.
-In part, this was due to the Co-vid 19 Pandemic.
+South Dakota: Sioux Falls, SF Housing and Redevelopment Commission: Eighteen households received TBRA funding, which exceeded the goal of 15.
+Six clients on this grant left during the program year, with five out of six going into stable housing.
+No applicants qualified for STRMU assistance in this grant year.
+The need for long term assistance is the primary housing need in

+South Dakota.
+Two households received PHP funds to assist with security deposits.
+This did not meet the goal of 3 households since few new households were added in this grant year.
+In part, this was due to the Covid 19 Pandemic.
 Both the application process and housing search were affected.
 Obtaining required records, such as birth certificates, took up to 4 months to get.
 Others were sick or even hospitalized, which delayed their housing search.

 There is a waiting list for TBRA.
 A prospective client completes the waiting list form.
 When a spot opens and TBRA funds are made available, a letter is sent to the person(s) at the top of the waiting list with an application for housing assistance.